alcuadrado/starlight-test/src/content/docs/docs/migrate-from-hardhat2/index.md

 ---
-title: Migrate to Hardhat 3 from Hardhat 2
+title: Migrate from Hardhat 2
-description: Migrate to Hardhat 3 from Hardhat 2
+description: How to migrate from Hardhat 2 to Hardhat 3
+sidebar:
+  label: Overview
 ---

-Example
+placeholder